lastingParadox/ff-site/archive-to-markdown/md/ff2/19-pushing-up-daisies.md

 **Jelsafan0** _(15-Sep-18 04:39 PM)_

 _Iris takes a big breath, enters the kitchen, and sits next to Emmett, trying not to look at his bare chest.
-She changes her translator to Squoatish, wanting to have a conversation with him over what just occurred between them._
+She changes her translator to Squoatian, wanting to have a conversation with him over what just occurred between them._

 > Hey.